EricYale/pub/CPSC 5550_Algorithmic Game Theory/notes/12-online-learning.md

 $$

 That is, average regret converges to zero as the number of rounds played ($T$) goes to infinity.

+> Remember, regret is compared with the best single pure strategy evaluated in hindsight!

 ### Be The Leader
 "Be The Leader" algorithm simply says to do whatever action minimizes total regret.